 ANTH 1001 (Spring 2026): an introductory survey course about biological anthropology, which asks "What does it mean to be human?"

-ANTH 8114 (Fall 2026): we examine the ecological and phylogenetic structuring of primate sociality and life history.
+ANTH 8114: we examine the ecological and phylogenetic structuring of primate sociality and life history.

-Freshman Seminar (Fall 2027): students learn methods to study behavior in living animals, including humans.
+Freshman Seminar: students learn methods to study behavior in living animals, including humans.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.